The Internet Is Gradually Replacing Traditional Media

 - Share of selected print media buyers in Finland 2016Share of selected print media buyers in Finland 2016

 - Distribution of media consumption time in the UK 2014, by media and genderDistribution of media consumption time in the UK 2014, by media and gender

 - Revenue of select U.S. newspaper publishers 2015Revenue of select U.S. newspaper publishers 2015

 - Magazine revenue in the Netherlands 2012-2020Magazine revenue in the Netherlands 2012-2020

-- Weekly time spent with media per user in the U.S. 2016, by ageWeekly time spent with media per user in the U.S. 2016, by age
+- Daily media use per person in the U.S. 2016Daily media use per person in the U.S. 2016

 - Who may use the "Chart of the Day"?

 - The Statista "Chart of the Day", made available under the Creative Commons License CC BY-ND 3.0, may be used and displayed without charge by all commercial and non-commercial websites.
 Use is, however, only permitted with proper attribution to Statista.
 When publishing one of these graphics, please include a backlink to the respective infographic URL.

 - Which topics are covered by the "Chart of the Day"?